GLOW-Delta-2025/serial-router/README.md

-# Echoes of Tomorrow - Light Arms Firmware
+# Echoes of Tomorrow - Light Arm Firmware

-This repository contains the embedded firmware for the microcontrollers that operate the LED light arms in the **Echoes of Tomorrow** GLOW 2025 project.
+This repository contains the embedded firmware for the microcontrollers that operate the LED light arm in the **Echoes of Tomorrow** GLOW 2025 project.

 ## Overview
 - Written in C++